streamdata-gallery-organizations/fullcontact/_listings/fullcontact/openapi.md

         description: The domain of the company being looked up
       - in: query
         name: keyPeople
-        description: ' If true, a list of Executive and VP level employees at this company will be returned under the keyPeople field'
+        description: If true, a list of Executive and VP level employees at this company will be returned under the keyPeople field
       - in: query
         name: prettyPrint
         description: The prettyPrint parameter can be used to disable prettyprint